hucker/pipethis/README.md

 - `ToStdOut`: Prints to the console.
 - `ToFile`: Writes output to a file.
 - `ToString`: Aggregates processed data as a single string.
+- 'ToJson': Aggregates processed data to a json file

 Example:
 ```python